Almost everything we do stems from our need to be liked and accepted by others.

 And who would not want to be safe?

-Now here’s the problem: This mentality, for some reasons, continues in modern times.
+Now here’s the problem: This mentality, for some reason, continues in modern times.

 This explains why we feel the urge to look good in front of others, and why we keep boosting our ego on Facebook bragging how successful we are in life.
 “Hey, look at me.
 These are my achievements!”